edsilfer/moviedb/README.md

 Tests
 ---
-The majority of this application effort is dedicated to map data between webservice's result and UI elements and, as there are many reliable libraries to do so, such as Gson and Kotlin internal features like 'data class', this work is facilitaded a lot.
-Because of that the tests were concentrated in automate the UI behaviour - using the test environment of Android with help of third libraries like Espresso.
-Mockito library is intended to be used to increase the Unit Test coverage of this application, it can make a good match with the already in use Dagger 2.
+The majority of this application effort is dedicated to map data between WebService's results and UI elements and, as there are many reliable libraries to do so, such as Gson and Kotlin internal features like 'data class', this work is facilitaded a lot.
+For an Android application we can define three different categories of tests:

+ - **Automated Tests**: reproduces the user interaction with the UI of the application.
+Needs to be performed on a device or emulator.
+In order to send commands to the application running instance, the library Espresso is largely used;
+ - **Instrumented Test**: unit tests that needs access to the OS resources which could be hard or impossible to mock.
+Uses the Instrumentations classes provided by Google in order to perform the tests.
+Just like the Automated Tests, they require a device or emulator in order to run;
+ - **Unit Test**: small tests intended to validate the behaviour of the smallest component of the software (can be a methods, class or even a larger component).
+Uses mock framewors in order to allow specific logic to be testes (Mockito and PowerMockito, mainly for mocking static methods);

+For this application, it was build Automated Tests that seeks to validate the correct fetch-and-filling of UI components from the WebServices's rquests and Unit Tests.
+Some tests made benefits of Roboletrict framework in order to allow tests to be performed locally instead of the need of a running device or emulator.
+This prepares this projecto to be integrated into a Continuous Integration Environment.
+Below there is a snapshot of the current test coverage for this project:

 <p align="center">
   <img src="screenshots/blueprints/coverage.png" align="center" width=600>